Computing Funnels Using Numerical Optimization Based Falsifiers: Constructing using numerical optimization

 After the end of the iteration between NLPs~\eqref{iter_NLP1} and~\eqref{iter_NLP2}, we try to extend the funnel from $t_k$ to the whole time interval $[t_k, t_{k+1}]$.
 For this we use linear interpolation between $\rho_k$ and $\rho_{k+1}$.
 Based on this, we would have to check condition~\eqref{main_condition} for all $t\in[t_k, t_{k+1}]$ and all $x \in L_{P, \rho}(t) + \tilde{x}(t)$.
 However, as mentioned in \cite{LQRtrees1,SOS_funnels}, this is not convenient to check due to dependency on time $t$.
 It is computationally far more efficient (for both SOS relaxation and our presented approach) to simply sample the time interval $[t_{k}, t_{k+1}]$ and to check the~condition discretely.
 Moreover, continuity arguments show~\cite{SOS_funnels} that provided that sampling is fine enough, no counterexamples to condition~\eqref{main_condition} may exist.

 Assume a~sampling $t_{k,1}, \ldots, t_{k,M}$ of interval $[t_{k}, t_{k+1}]$, and denote by $\rho^I$ the linear interpolation between $\rho_k$ and $\rho_{k+1}$ used in \cite{LQRtrees1,SOS_funnels}.
-Then $\dot{\rho}^I(t)= \frac{\rho_{k+1}- \rho_k}{t_{k+1}-t_k}$, and for $j = 1, \ldots, M$, and all $x \in L_{P, \rho^I}(t_{k,j}) + \tilde{x}(t_{k,j})$, we must ensure
+Then $\dot{\rho}^I(t)= \frac{\rho_{k+1}- \rho_k}{t_{k+1}-t_k}$, and for $j = 1, \ldots, M$, and all $x \in L_{P, \rho^I}(t_{k,j}) \oplus \tilde{x}(t_{k,j})$, we must ensure

-If $\dot{P}$ is bounded from above, we can guarantee that these conditions can be met by choosing $\rho_k$ and potentially also $t_{k+1}-t_k$ small enough, making the right hand side of the inequality arbitrarily large.
-Thus again the~resulting algorithm will succeed in finitely many iterations regardless of our choice of $P$, though time steps $t_{k}$ can vary during the run.
-If we ignore the fact that time step $t_{k+1}-t_k$ must in general be variable to guarantee the existence of a funnel, we need to employ a line-search strategy on $\rho_k$ to obtain an optimal funnel that meets \eqref{discrete_condition} wrt. a fixed time step $t_{k+1}-t_k$.
+Since $\dot{P}$ tends to zero for $x \rightarrow\tilde{x}$, we can guarantee that these conditions can be met by choosing $\rho_k$ small enough.
+Thus again the~resulting algorithm will succeed in finitely many iterations.
+However, we need to employ a line-search strategy on $\rho_k$ to obtain an optimal funnel that meets \eqref{discrete_condition}.

 We can check condition~\eqref{discrete_condition} by numerical optimization, namely by solving an~NLP

 which is again a~non-convex problem.
 Again we ensure reliability of the check by solving the NLP repeatedly from random initial points until no more counter-examples appear.
 If a counter-example is found, we reduce $\rho_k$ using a multiplier $0<\gamma_2<1$.